celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-rc1.md

 * 4/19 - 4/22: Infrastructure setup
 * 4/22 16:00 UTC: Block production begins
 * 4/22: Celo Core Contracts and `ReleaseGold` contracts are deployed
-* 4/27: Governance proposals to unfreeze validator elections and validator epoch rewards
+* 4/27: Governance proposals submitted to unfreeze validator elections and validator epoch rewards
-* 5/1: Validators have been registered and affliated with a validator group for first election
+* 5/1: Validators have been registered and affiliated with a Validator Group for first election
-* 5/9: Governance proposals to unfreeze voter rewards and enable Celo Gold transfers
+* 5/9: Governance proposals submitted to enable voter rewards and enable Celo Gold (cGLD) transfers
-* 5/13: RC1 is declared Mainnet
+* 5/13: RC1 is declared Mainnet and cGLD transfers are enabled, if governance proposals pass
-* 5/22: Governance proposal to unfreeze stability protocol
+* 5/22: Governance proposal submitted to unfreeze stability protocol
+* 5/26: Stability protocol goes live if governance proposal passes

 {% hint style="info" %}
 A [timeline](https://forum.celo.org/t/release-candidate-1-rc1-timeline-and-details/428) of the Release Candidate 1 is available to provide further context.
 {% endhint %}

-## Address Generation for Genesis Validators (Before 4/17)

-Do we have any documentation on address generation?

 ## Setup for Genesis Validators (Before 4/22)

 **If you provided your Validator signer address and BLS public key for genesis, the community is relying on your Validator to get the network started!**

-This section outlines the steps needed to configure your proxy and Validator nodes before block production begins.
+This section outlines the steps needed to configure your Proxy and Validator nodes before block production begins.

 ### Environment Variables

-First we are going to setup the main environment variables related with the new Baklava network.
-Run these on both your **Validator** and **proxy** machines:
+First we are going to set up the main environment variables related to the RC1 network.
+Run these on both your **Validator** and **Proxy** machines:

 ```bash
 export CELO_IMAGE=us.gcr.io/celo-testnet/celo-node:baklava